Wines to pair with fish

 Deep-fried fish - Dry sparkling whites, rosé

-Check out: Champagne, prosecco, rosé
+Recommended wine pairings: Champagne, prosecco, rosé

 Forget the bowtie, don’t call them goujons and potato wedges - they're fish and chips, and you don’t need to dress them up for a glass of sparkling alongside.
 That refreshingly crisp acidity is a great sparring partner for the batter, and the petillance (aka fizz) of a decent sparkling will take each mouthful to that next indulgent dimension.
 A combo to celebrate anytime you’re at the seaside.